 If your excavation is not restored by a previously provided completion date the date may have been revised.

 Materials removed from the excavation site are normally hauled to suitable disposal sites (e.g. the Brady Road Landfill).
-Significant rainfall can prevent access to dumping sites.
+Significant rainfall can prevent access to dumping sites, impacting the ability to initiate excavation.

 Was this information helpful?